open-telemetry/opentelemetry-specification/specification/metrics/api.md

 This API MUST accept the following parameter:

-* The numeric value to be added.
-This value can be positive, negative or zero.
+* The value to be added.
+This value can be positive, negative, or zero.

 Additionally, this API MAY accept the following parameters: